Visual Identity Guidelines

-The HMC Identity Standards document contains guidance on:
+The Harvey Mudd College Identity Standards document contains guidance on:

 - Visual identity